Politics of Veneto: Current composition

 The current regional government has been in office 16 October 2020, under the leadership of President Luca Zaia of Liga Veneta–Lega Nord.

-List of previous Governments
+List of governments

 Legislative branch

 The Regional Council of Veneto (Consiglio Regionale del Veneto) is composed of 51 members.
 49 councillors are elected in provincial constituencies by proportional representation using the largest remainder method with a Droop quota and open lists, while the remaining two are the elected President and the candidate for President who comes second.
 The winning coalition wins a bonus of seats in order to make sure the elected President has a majority in the Council.

 The Council is elected for a five-year term, but, if the President suffers a vote of no confidence, resigns or dies, under the simul stabunt, simul cadent (literally: "they will stand together or they will fall together") clause introduced in 1999, also the Council is dissolved and a snap election is called.